 9.1.4.
 If it is impossible, but desirable to conduct a Rating Meetings in physical presence of ACRA’s employees and those of the Rated Entity (Issuer, Deal Arranger, Transaction Servicing Agent), the head of the Analytical Group may decide on the postponement of the meeting until the meeting in physical presence of employees of ACRA and those of the Rated Entity becomes possible.
 In this case, before the Rating Meeting, the Lead Rating Analyst may conduct individual elements of the Rating Analysis in accordance with the information received from the Rated Entity (Issuer, Deal Arranger, Transaction Servicing Agent).

 9.1.5.
-ACRA aims to hold Rating Meetings at least once a year (once in 182 days for those Rated Entities that fall into the Sovereign Credit Ratings category).
-That said, Rating Analysts may call Rating meetings more frequently, but generally not earlier than 90 days after the preceding Rating meeting.
+As a rule, ACRA holds Rating Meetings at least once a year.
+However, Rating Analysts may call Rating Meetings more or less frequently, but generally not earlier than 90 days after the preceding Rating Meeting.

 9.1.6.
-If an initial Credit Rating was assigned without holding a Rating meeting with physical presence of ACRA’s and Rated Entity’s (Issuer’s, Deal Arranger’s, Transaction Servicing Agent’s) employees, the head of the Analytical Group reports this to the Compliance Director with an explanation of the factors that caused the assignment of a Credit Rating without holding a Rating meeting with physical presence of ACRA’s and Rated Entity’s (Issuer’s, Deal Arranger’s, Transaction Servicing Agent’s) employees.
+If an initial Credit Rating was assigned without holding a Rating Meeting with physical presence of ACRA’s and Rated Entity’s (Issuer’s, Deal Arranger’s, Transaction Servicing Agent’s) employees, the head of the Analytical Group reports this to the Compliance and Internal Control Service with an explanation of the factors that caused the assignment of a Credit Rating without holding a Rating Meeting with physical presence of ACRA’s and Rated Entity’s (Issuer’s, Deal Arranger’s, Transaction Servicing Agent’s) employees.

 9.1.7.
 Rating advisors of the Rated Entity (Issuer, Deal Arranger, Transaction Servicing Agent) may participate in Rating Meetings.

 9.1.8.
-A Rating the Meeting shall be attended by at least two ACRA’s Rating Analysts.
-In exceptional cases and by agreement with the Compliance Director, the Meeting may be attended by employees of Analytical Groups different from those represented at the meeting by the Lead Rating Analysts.
+A Rating Meeting shall be attended by at least two ACRA’s Rating Analysts.
+In exceptional cases and by agreement with the Compliance and Internal Control Service, the Meeting may be attended by employees of Analytical Groups different from those represented at the Meeting by the Lead Rating Analysts.

 9.1.9.
-Rating Meetings may be attended by other ACRA’s employees than Rating Analysts (including members of the Methodological Group, Legal Service and Compliance and Internal Control Service), subject to an agreement by the Compliance Director.
+Rating Meetings may be attended by other ACRA’s employees than Rating Analysts (including members of the Methodological Group, Legal Service and Compliance and Internal Control Service).

 9.1.10.
-The Managing Director for Business Development and subordinates thereof may not take part in the Rating Meetings.
+The Business Development Unit and subordinates thereof may not take part in the Rating Meetings.

 9.1.11.
 Rating Meetings, including those outside ACRA’s office, are an integral part of the Rating Process.
 During Rating Meetings all members of ACRA are governed by the Code of Ethics and Professional Conduct of ACRA, as well as ACRA’s other internal documents.